FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/magazines/1979/1979-05-19-Radio-times.md

 categories: [TV Guides]
 ---

-Feature a behind the scenes look at the filming of Lena's first series for the BBC, Lena Zavaroni and Music.
+Featured a behind the scenes look at the filming of Lena's first series for the BBC, Lena Zavaroni and Music.